EyasuTeshome/shifttracker/job-search/prepare-polished-GitHub-profile.md

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise.*

 Now go to your Student Dashboard and submit the **link to your GitHub Profile** so that your coach can review it and give you feedback.
+Remember that you must submit your material by Wednesday of the week it's due so that career coaches can review it on time.

+NOTE: You don't need to submit the worksheet.
+It is intended to help you assess if your resume meets the requirements in the rubric.

 ------